 - Video repair requests so the tenant can submit them to you right from their phone for when you’re able to send in a maintenance person

-- In-app notifications, so you can keep the tenant informed of any updates or announcements
+- In-app notifications to tenants, so you can keep the tenant informed of any updates or announcements

 Though it is never easy to fill a unit normally, now it is even harder.
 Being transparent with your safety protocols, setting up virtual tours, and offering incentives such as discounted rent or the perks of using a mobile landlord-tenant app can help motivate and attract renters who unfortunately need to move.
 Especially as renters are being more cautious and scrutinizing where they dedicate their financial resources during the pandemic.